aftab-alam-khan/hapiTestAPI/README.md

 ## Setup

-This project needs Node (version >= 12) and Docker or Mongo installed on your machine.
+This project needs Node.js (version >= 12) and Docker or Mongo installed on your machine.

 - Download this project to your computer
 - run `npm i`